MinJunKang/DualPixelFace/README.md

 (Since dataset is so huge (~2.4T), we are now providing download link for the researchers who request the dataset.)

+1. Download and read LICENSE AGREEMENT and confirm that all the terms are agreed.
+Then scan the signed LICENSE AGREEMENT.
+(Electronic signature is allowed.)
+2. Send an email to kmmj2005@gmail.com with your signed agreement.

 (2) Google dual-pixel depth benchmark.

 (See https://github.com/google-research/google-research/tree/master/dual_pixels for detail information).